Introduction

-Four years ago I wrote a post comparing the Sunwayfoto Fill Light FL96 and the Aputure Amaran AL-M9 mini LED light.
-They are both still available new.
-Sunwayfoto has released a few variations on the original model, the FL96 C with batteries with increased capacity and faster charging through USB-C, and in the case of the FL120, slightly higher light output and power-bank function.
+In 2018 I wrote a post comparing the Sunwayfoto Fill Light FL96 and the Aputure Amaran AL-M9 mini LED light.
+In 2025 they are both still available new.
+Meanwhile Sunwayfoto has released a few variations on the original model, the FL96 C with batteries with increased capacity and faster charging through USB-C, and in the case of the FL120, slightly higher light output and power-bank function.

-A few days ago I bought an Elgato Key Light Mini, and decided to run a new and more thorough comparison between these the three commercial LED light sources that I own.
+More recently, I bought an Elgato Key Light Mini, and decided to run a new and more thorough comparison between these the three commercial LED light sources that I own.
 In part because I am now able to compute CRI and CCT values from the measured spectra and because the Elgato Key Light Mini has much improved diffusion.
-I also add to the comparison some LEDs bought as electronic modules.
+Thus, in 2022 I revised what I had written in 2018.
+After the conversion to Quarto, a few rough edges remained.
+In 2025 I did some edits and added photographs illustrating the banding artefacts visible in images when the Amaran AM-L9 is used.

 The three LED lamps differ in size and weight, however their maximum light output and battery capacity is not proportional to their size or weight.